Sharpeli/magento/README.md

 BACKEND_FRONTNAME            <backend frontname>
 BASE_URL                     <site base url>                               <Required>
 PRODUCTION_MODE              <whether to set the site to production mode>
+APACHE_USER                  <the user name of apache2 authentication for phpmyadmin>
+APACHE_PASSWORD              <the password of apache2 authentication for phpmyadmin>
+PHPMYADMIN_PASSWORD          <the password of phpmyadmin>
 ```
+If you don't set values for environment variables above, default vaules will be used.
 Your Docker image will be pulled and run while the first request reach the server, so the cold start process will be quite long.

 ## How To Make Optimization of your Site